 Common Student Questions

 I lost my name card, what do I do?
-Go to the ticket booth at the west entrance of the Multi.
-We'll make you a new one
+Go to the Registrar's Office table at the east end of the building on the first floor.
+We'll make you a new one.

 Where can I pick up my regalia?
 Have to go to the University Store at the Crossing.
 Hurry!!